Gymkhana (motorcycle): Courses

 There are three separate courses at an event.
-One is a short course for warm-up, to allow riders to adjust themselves to their motorbikes and to warm up tyres before a timed run.
+One is a short course for warm-up, to allow riders to adjust themselves to their motorbikes and to warm up tires before a timed run.
 A second warm-up course is the figure-of-eight turning area near the starting point, for tight runs round the cones.
 The third is the course for timed runs.
 Gymkhana has various distinct sections such as slalom, figure-of-eight turns, circles, lines to go through, and 180-degree turns.
 The cones placed on the courses are usually 45 cm or less in height, but they can sometimes be 70 cm.